phalem/Src/README.md

 # Src

 In this repositories I provide the link and external notebooks that used in paper include :

+Note: App some times go sleep mode, so please click on yes wake up and wait until it loaded.

 Src Kinase app link :
 `https://phalem-src-kinase-app-generation-home-page-yanr06.streamlitapp.com/`